EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Model

-Combining these two updates to $U^S_{g,\,t}$, $U^E_{g,\,t}$, $U^I_{g,\,t}$, and $U^R_{g,\,t}$, we obtain the initial state for the next time step simulation $U^S_{l,\,t + 1}$, $U^E_{g,\,t+1}$, $U^I_{l,\,t + 1}$, and $U^R_{l,\,t + 1}$.
-By iterating the process over the target time range, we trace each user's state change and collect the infection events as our simulation result.
-During the simulation process, once a user’s health state changes from S (susceptible) to E (exposed), the corresponding user id, infection time and infection location (i.e., grid $g$ and time slot $t$) are recorded as an infection event.
-To start the iterative simulation process, we conduct random sampling to select $I_{0}$ initially infected people and update their user state as ``infected.''
-By default, $I_{0}=10$ in this work.
+An iterative simulation process called ``\textit{contagion + movement}'' is proposed (Fig. \ref{fig:epi_model}).
+In the \textit{contagion} stage, it is assumed that each person has a certain probability of being infected by others inside the same grid at the same time slot.
+In the \textit{movement} stage, the user movements update the user lists of grids and introduce the disease to other grids.
+By iterating the process over the target time range, each user's state change is traced and the infection events are collected as simulation results.
+During the simulation, once a user's health state changes from susceptible to exposed, the corresponding infection time and location are recorded as an infection event.
+To start the iterative simulation process, $I_{0}$ initially infected individuals was selected by random sampling, and hence, their user state was updated to ``infected.''
+By default, $I_{0}$ was set to 10 in this study.

-Unlike the classical SEIR model, our model has randomness.
-Given a set of $(\Gamma,\Theta)$ to our model, the simulation result $E_{sim}$ is unstable (i.e., the total number of infection events, and their occurred time and location varies among results).
-Thus, multiple simulations are necessary.
-In this work, for any simulation setting, we set the number of repetitions $m=100$, and preserved the results whose number of total infections fell within the 95\% CI.
-Thus, each $E_{sim}$ contains many simulation results with the same configuration.
-Moreover, we applied parallel computing for the above repetition simulations to ensure computational efficiency.
+Unlike the classical SEIR model, the proposed model exhibits randomness.
+Given $(\Gamma,\Theta)$, the simulation result $E_{sim}$ is unstable with respect to the total number of infection events and their occurrence times and locations.
+Therefore, multiple simulations are necessary.
+The number of repetitions $m$ was set to 100 in this study.
+In addition, parallel computing was applied for the repetition simulations to ensure computational efficiency.
+For more details on the model, please see the supplementary materials.